XylotrupesGideon/public_CV/README.md

 ## Non-University Engagement

-**First Aid Helper**
+**First Aid Helper** I have been a first aid helper for my department since 2020.

 **Administrator/Head of Staff** @[Build the Earth](https://buildtheearth.net) _(January 2021 - today)_<br>
 The Build the Earth gaming community is an international online community with ~170.000 members.
-They are dedicated to replicate the whole earth at 1:1 scale in the computer game Minecraft and thereby make the whole world accessible for any child that owns the game.
-As Head of Staff I am the responsible HR manager for the staff team of ~100 volunteers.
+They are dedicated to replicate the whole earth at 1:1 scale in the computer game Minecraft and thereby make the whole world accessible for any child that owns the game for free.
+As head of staff I am the responsible Human Resources manager for the team of ~100 volunteers.
 I am also one of the three main administrators that act as senior management for the overall project who deal with strategic and business decisions.

 **Voluntary social service year** @[ICYE/Uganda Volunteers for Peace](https://www.icye.org/icye-in-the-world/uganda/) _(August 2011 - August 2012)_<br>
 For my volunteer social service year I went to Uganda to work at the Kiyumbakimu Childrens Village, home for AIDS-orphans.
 Sponsored by a "weltwärts" scholarship. [[Certificate-German]](./Certificates/Zertifikat_ICJA.pdf)